rogdooley/offsec_labs/README.md

 A growing collection of offensive security labs and exploit scripts designed for hands-on vulnerability research and skill development.
 Each lab is self-contained and focuses on a specific vulnerability class or attack technique commonly encountered during web application and infrastructure assessments.

+This project reflects a guided, collaborative learning effort.
+Prompts and assignments were designed through interactive sessions with ChatGPT, while all practical implementation and experimentation was completed manually.

 ## Project Structure

 Each subdirectory represents a focused lab environment, containing: